manrajgrover/papers/deep-gradient-compression.md

 ## Introduction

 * Gradient exchange is costly and dwarfs saving of computation time
-* Network bandwidth becomes bottleneck for scaling up distributed training, even worse on mobiles (federated learning)
+* Network bandwidth becomes a bottleneck for scaling up distributed training, even worse on mobiles (federated learning)
 * Deep Gradient Compression (DGC) solves the communication bandwidth problem by compressing the gradients

 ## Related Work

 1. Async SGD accelerates the training by removing synchronization and updating params immediately once node completes backprop
-2. Gradient Quantization to low precision values can reduce communication bandwidth (1-bit SGD, QSGD and TernGrad).
+2. Gradient Quantization to low precision values can reduce communication bandwidth (1-bit SGD, QSGD, and TernGrad).
 DoReFa-Net uses 1-bit weights with 2-bit gradients
 3. Gradient Sparsification can be done in many ways:
     1. Threshold quantization to send gradients larger than predefined constant
     2. Choose a fixed proportion of positive and negative gradient updates